Attitude (heraldry): Issuant

 Used to describe a phoenix, though potentially other flying creatures as well, when depicted arising from, for example, a line of flames, a coronet, an amphora, etc.

 Rising

 A bird rising, rizant or rousant faces dexter with its head upturned, wings raised, and standing on the tips of its feet as if about to take flight.
 A bird rising may have its wings described as either displayed or addorsed, and the wings may be further described as elevated or inverted.

+Striking

+An attitude similar to rising is the striking position.
+When striking, the wings are spread in flight with head lowered to look at prey below, legs outstretched, and talons / claws opened to grasp the prey as the bird passed the target.
+While this may be more common in a bird of prey, it can be used with other birds such as a corvid.

 Volant

 A bird volant faces the dexter with its wings spread in flight (usually shown addorsed and elevated) and its legs tucked under its body.
 Volant en arrière is when the bird is shown from a top-down perspective with the head facing straight ahead, its back to the viewer, and the wings spread in flight (usually shown displayed and inverted).
 A bird volant is considered in bend ("diagonal") as it is flying from the lower sinister to the upper dexter of the field.